Nearly 1000 years old, the great temple - Angkor wat stands on the land of gold with unique decoration of ancient khmer archictures and engineers.

 Visa Fee: US$20 of tourist Visas & US$25 for business Visas.
 The fee is payable only in cash.

-International Departure Tax US $ 25 per person and domestic $6 per person
+Airport Tax From Phnom Penh International - Airport in Phnom Penh International Departure Tax US $ 25 per person and domestic $6 per person

-International Departure Tax US $ 25 and Domestic $6 per person
+From Siem Reap International - Airport in Siem Reap International Departure Tax US $ 25 and Domestic $6 per person

-It may surprise some, but Khmer dishes are, typically, not too spicy for western palate (as can sometimes be the case in Southeast Asia).
+FOOD & BEVERAGES It may surprise some, but Khmer dishes are, typically, not too spicy for western palate (as can sometimes be the case in Southeast Asia).
 In Cambodia the basic meal is almost always built around rice and usually includes fish, chicken, pork, beef and fresh vegetables.
 Freshwater fish is frequently served due to the country's abundant supply of this natural resource

 While selecting from Khmer menus, we suggest you do order some fish for your meals, especially the popular Amok or Elephant fish dishes.
 Chinese, European, Thai and Vietnamese foods are also available in numerous restaurants in Cambodia's major cities.